Pediatric Dentistry

 In most cases, it is very difficult to reach and clean the tiny grooves on the chewing surface of the back molars in children.
 This is when sealants can help prevent tooth decay and cavities.
 A tooth sealant is a thin layer of plastic resin applied on the chewing surface of the teeth.
 Ask your dentist for more details.

-dental clinics in Dubai JLT
+Dental clinics in Dubai JLT